UpadhyayShweta/Crypto-Clustering-with-KMeans/README.md

 ### Visualise and Compare the Results

-In this section, you will visually analyse the cluster analysis results by observing the outcome with and without using the optimisation techniques.
+In this section, we will visually analyse the cluster analysis results by observing the outcome with and without using the optimisation techniques.

 1. Create a composite plot using hvPlot and the plus (`+`) operator to compare the elbow curve that you created to find the best value for k with the original data and the PCA data.